Public Affairs and Communications

 She graduated magna cum laude from Yale, where she majored in English.

-Cameron Grimm is the Video Producer in the Office of Public Affairs and Communications.
+Cameron Grimm is the Director of Video Production in the Office of Public Affairs and Communications.

 Prior to joining the CMC team, Grimm worked as the lead editor at a Google-funded YouTube channel that received over 10 million views.
 Before her time with YouTube, she was a video producer for a large retail company where she wrote, shot, produced and edited all the company video content.
 She has extensive work experience freelancing for production companies, retail outlets and websites throughout the L.A. area.